microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

 ### Prompt Flow
 Scenario: You are a product manager at a multinational tech company, and your team is developing an advanced AI-powered virtual assistant to provide real-time customer support.
 The company is deciding between GPT-3.5 Turbo and GPT-4 to power the virtual assistant.
 Your task is to evaluate both models to determine which one best meets the company's needs for handling diverse customer inquiries efficiently and effectively.

+Navigate to the AI Studio and click on your project.
+You should be able to see Prompt flow under Tools in the navigation bar.
+Use the provided resources to solve the tasks below leveraging Prompt Flow to compare the responses from different models.

   #### Student Task 1.3: Complex Problem Solving
   Compare the models' abilities to navigate complex customer complaints and provide satisfactory solutions.
-  - "A customer is unhappy with their recent purchase due to a missing feature.
+  - Prompt: "A customer is unhappy with their recent purchase due to a missing feature.
 Outline a step-by-step resolution process that addresses their concern and offers a satisfactory solution."
-  - "Develop a multi-step troubleshooting guide for customers experiencing issues with their smart home devices, integrating potential scenarios and solutions."
+  - Prompt: "Develop a multi-step troubleshooting guide for customers experiencing issues with their smart home devices, integrating potential scenarios and solutions."

   #### Student Task 1.4: Creative and Technical Writing
   Assess the models' capabilities in technical writing, such as creating detailed product manuals or help articles.
-  - "Write a product description for a new smartphone that highlights its innovative features in a creative and engaging manner."
+  - Prompt: "Write a product description for a new smartphone that highlights its innovative features in a creative and engaging manner."
-  - "Create a comprehensive FAQ section for a complex software application, ensuring clarity and technical accuracy."
+  - Prompt: "Create a comprehensive FAQ section for a complex software application, ensuring clarity and technical accuracy."

   #### Student Task 1.5: Long Form Content Understanding
   Provide both models with extensive customer feedback or product reviews and ask them to summarize the key points.
-  - "Analyze a detailed product review and extract actionable insights that can inform future product development."
+  - Prompt: "Analyze a detailed product review and extract actionable insights that can inform future product development."
-  - Product Review: You can find this in the data folder labelled "ch2_1.5_product_review.txt"
+  - Prompt: Product Review: You can find this in the data folder labelled "ch2_1.5_product_review.txt"

 ## Success Criteria